plausible/docs/docs/reset-password.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Forgot your Plausible Account password?
+Forgot your Plausible Analytics account password?

-To reset your Plausible Analytics password, [click here to request a password reset](https://plausible.io/password/request-reset), enter the email address you registered on your account and click on the "**Send reset link**" button.
+To reset your password, [click here to request a password reset](https://plausible.io/password/request-reset), enter the email address you registered on your account and click on the "**Send reset link**" button.

 <img alt="Reset your account password" src={useBaseUrl('img/reset-password.png')} />